leggedrobotics/rsl_rl/docs/guide/configuration.rst

      - bool
      - ``False``
      - Whether to normalize advantages for each mini-batch instead of across the entire rollout.
+   * - ``use_mixed_precision``
+     - bool
+     - ``False``
+     - Whether to run the forward pass and loss computation in bfloat16 autocast.
+Backward, gradient clipping, and the optimizer step always stay in fp32.
    * - ``share_cnn_encoders``
      - bool
      - ``False``